 Principal Investigators: Noemi Lopez-Ejeda, ACF and Saul Guerrero, Independent ( co-PI)

-The study in Mali and Senegal will investigate a simplified protocol for treatment of severe acute malnutrition delivered by Community Health Workers (CHWs) and compare it to the current Community Management of Acute malnutrition (CMAM) protocol.
+The study in Mali and Senegal will investigate a modified protocol for treatment of severe acute malnutrition delivered by Community Health Workers (CHWs) and compare it to the current Community Management of Acute malnutrition (CMAM) protocol.
 The approach has significant potential to increase coverage and cure rates in remote contexts with limited accessibility to health facilities.
-The results of our intervention will contribute to reduce costs and time of mothers and communities to treat children with severe acute malnutrition.
+The results of our intervention could contribute to reduce costs and time of mothers and communities to treat children with severe acute malnutrition.

 Severe acute malnutrition remains a major public health problem that still affects 16.6 million children under 5 years of age in the world.
 The development of Ready-to-Use Therapeutic Foods in the 2000s was a revolution that brought treatment closer to families.
 Unfortunately, with the current model of outpatient treatment at health centers, only 40% of the children who need it are being reached